-Car Accident Cases in Tucson and Southern Arizona
+Car Accident Cases in

 Hiring an attorney for an automobile collision is an uncomfortable decision.
 Nobody enjoys suing each other.
 However, personal injury attorneys work with insurance companies to insure injured parties are treated fairly, and as best as possible, that injured parties are provided the resources to recover fully.
 This includes personal injury claims and assistance with property damage.

 Having personally worked with thousands of Tucson families, we’ve seen the long-term impact a car accident can have, including permanent injuries and death.
 The accident can result in tremendous financial loss.
 In Arizona, our law provides the injured person a right to recover damages from the at-fault party of the accident.
 Damages can include fixing the vehicle, medical costs, lost wages, as well as other economic losses.
 In addition, the injured party is also entitled to recover for “pain and suffering” resulting from the car accident.
 This is not to say that a financial recovery can ever fully restore an injury party, but it can assist with the unexpected and long-term burdens caused by an automobile collision.
 This is the law’s method of attempting to make an injured party “whole”.

 The purpose of a personal injury attorney is to assist the client with filing a claim, resolve personal property claims, and advocate for what monetary amount will make an injured party “whole.”
 Unfortunately, insurance companies offer minimal monetary recovery for serious injuries, which may include whiplash, back pain, brain injury, spinal cord damage, and wrongful death.
 The attorney navigates a client through the paperwork, and most importantly, assists the client with both evaluating the value of the case and negotiating or litigating a case to secure this award.
 On this last point, hiring the wrong attorney will cost a client thousands of dollars by settling for less than the value of their case.